-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates jobs in this field will expand by 13 percent by 2028.
+If you’re considering a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates careers in this field will grow by 13 percent by 2028.

-There’s a couple of reasons why these positions are increasing so fast.
-One is homeowners tapping into government incentives to install more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which affects aging equipment.
-Lastly, there’s the red-hot real estate market and a house shortage that’s driven a boost in new construction residences.
+There are several reasons why these jobs are expanding so fast.
+One is homeowners taking advantage of government refunds to install more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
+Lastly, there’s the red-hot housing market and a house shortage that’s driven a boost in new construction residences.

-One of the most in-demand jobs is working as a HVAC technician.
-Discover about what they do, how to become one and about how much you can expect to make.
+One of the number one needed positions is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to earn.

 What Is an HVAC Technician?

-A HVAC technician is someone who services, installs and maintains heating and cooling units.
-Most serve both homes and businesses.
-And, most important, you’ll be skilled with:
+A HVAC technician is a person who fixes, installs and maintains heating and cooling units.
+Most assist both homeowners and business owners.
+And, most important, you’ll be skilled in:

 Is HVAC a Hard Career?